Police-Data-Accessibility-Project/data-sources-app/README.md

 ```

 ### 2. Create an .env file in the root directory.
-It should have a SUPABASE_URL and SUPABASE_KEY.
+It should have a SUPABASE_URL and SUPABASE_KEY for PDAP's Data Sources [Supabase](https://supabase.com/).

 ### 3. Create a virtual environment.
 ```